arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 }
 {% endhighlight %}

-And since the `Magic Closure` is our tuple, we can just rename it to `Tuple`:
+And since the `Magic Closure` is our tuple, we can really rename it to `Tuple`:

 {% highlight csharp %}
 delegate int F(int a, int b);